cmoralesmx/cmoralesmx.github.io/_posts/2020-11-21-legion-5P-hdmi-out-with-hybrid-graphics.md

 comments: true
 tags: linux
 ---
+> Updated on November 2022: HDMI-out with hybrid graphics is not an issue any more for this computer.
+Here's my [post](/blog/2022/legion-5P-hybrid-graphics) about it

 Firstly, I tested if this was fixed in a different kernel version and by changing the version of the drivers.
 I tried with kernel versions 5.4, to 5.10.
 Only version 5.6 appeared to have everything working correctly.